AdobeDocs/experience-cloud.en/help/experience-rollouts/guides/feature-flags/set-feature-gradual-rollout.md

 ---
 title: Set a feature to gradually roll out
-description: Learn how to configure a percentage-based gradual rollout for a feature flag in Adobe Experience Rollouts.
+description: Learn how to configure a percentage-based gradual rollout for a feature flag in Flags.
 hide: true
 exl-id: 1e03c533-398d-4a83-9f4a-c0419828b460
 ---